upGrad KnowledgeHut SkillFest Sale!-mobile

 From conception to conclusion, stakeholder satisfaction throughout a project can be ensured by a stakeholder register.
 It is a document that includes the accomplishments of each member who worked on the project from the beginning to the end.
 A little time invested in locating, assessing, and capturing stakeholder interests and issues can have a significant impact.
 The register is beneficial when managing big projects or projects that act fast.
 We can best use our limited time and resources by gathering all the relevant parties in one location.

-When the sponsors approve the project papers, it is essential to construct the stakeholder register.
+When the project sponsors approve the project papers, it is essential to construct the stakeholder register.
 At this point, each stakeholder can be studied after being identified, enabling the development of a plan to manage them.
 Project managers can complete projects with the aid of this paper.

 How do you Maintain a Stakeholder Register?